dfinity/ICRC/ICRCs/ICRC-37/ICRC-37.md

 ### Accounts

+Accounts and subaccounts are defined as in ICRC-37.
+For convenience, the core ideas are reiterated here.
 A `principal` can have multiple accounts.
 Each account of a `principal` is identified by a 32-byte string called `subaccount`.
 Therefore, an account corresponds to a pair `(principal, subaccount)`.

 The account identified by the subaccount with all bytes set to 0 is the *default account* of the `principal`.